guimarcio/Indoor_System_Positioning_Project/README.md

 Holdout evaluation produced lower performance compared to cross-validation, highlighting the sensitivity of small datasets to data splitting strategies.

-All models achieved validation accuracies above 96%, due to low class overlap.
+All models achieved validation accuracies above 96%, likely due to low class overlap.
 The best results (~99% validation accuracy) were obtained using the outlier-free dataset with all 7 features, particularly with:

 * RBF Kernel SVM